Skip to Main Content

 Currency

-Check the publication (copyright) date of any treatise you consult, because major changes in the law could make an older treatise unreliable.
+Check the edition and publication date (or copyright date) of any treatise you consult, online or in print, because major changes in the law could make an older treatise unreliable.
 If the copyright date is several years old, check for a new edition or replacement for that treatise.
 For example, Prosser and Keeton on Torts has been been continued by The Law of Torts by Dobbs, et al. (see citation examples below).
 Some treatises in print are supplemented with pocket parts or separate pamphlets to add new commentary and citations to more recent primary authority.

 Even if a treatise was updated recently, new cases are decided every day.
 Check for new cases decided after the publication date of the treatise.
 If you are going to rely on a case, statute, or regulation cited in a treatise, use a citator to make sure it is still good law.